grandtheftdisco/henventory/README.md

 ## If I had a chance to build this app again, I'd certainly do more planning upfront.
 - I was so excited to dive into Rails that, well, I just dove into Rails.
 - I did learn a lot in this style of development[^12], but I also ran into some setbacks that could have been avoided had I planned upfront.
 Here are 2 of those missed opportunities:
-  - **Schema drama.** In 3 months, I had to change my schema at least 3 times, and I'm currently working on re-normalizing my database as you read this.
+  - **Schema drama.** In 3 months, I had to adjust my schema at least 3 times, and I'm currently working on re-normalizing my database as you read this.
 My instinct today[^13] is that this is a terrible ratio.
   - **Prototype, prototype, prototype.** There's no nice way to say this: I half-assed this stage.
 I put 5 carts before 1 horse.
 I robbed Peter, Paul, and Mary to pay someone who wasn't even around by the time I got there.
 A third metaphor.
 Basically: now I know just how much you learn about your UX, your data flow, and your logic needs when you wireframe & prototype properly.

 ## I also would write automated tests.
-- I had several bugs (and breaks) that I was forced to manually test, which took hours and created grey hairs.
+- I had several bugs (and breaks) that I was forced to manually test, which took hours from me (and created grey hairs).
 - For all the 'speed' I felt that I had in the early weeks of development, I think these bugs ended up netting me negative.
-- TDD felt cumbersome when I started learning Rails, but in my current project, I'm forcing myself to reject that mindset so that I can go _further_, not just faster.
+- TDD felt cumbersome when I started learning Rails, but in my current project, I'm forcing myself to reject that mindset so that I can go _far_, not just fast.

 ## I'd probably lean a little more on Stimulus and/or Turbo, too.
-- I'm all for React, but going forward I've set my sights on mastering the Hotwire ecosystem.
+- I'm all for React, but going forward, I've set my sights on mastering the Hotwire ecosystem.
 - There's gotta be a reason it ships with Rails now, right?

 ## **In short, I learned the value of wireframing, thorough schema design and UX/UI planning, and automated tests.**